-- A. Implement a process of evaluation any time there is reason to be concerned that a DDD client may have community protection issues as defined in this policy. - B. Notify persons identified as having community protection issues and their guardians that they are being identified as Specialized Clients in the Comprehensive Assessment and Reporting Evaluation (CARE) system. - C. Provide the necessary information to enable persons identified as having community protection issues and their guardians to make informed choices about services that are (and are not) available to them as a result of their community protection issues. - D. Treat community protection information as highly sensitive and confidential in nature. - E. Follow the procedures set forth in this policy regarding the disclosure of information to others.
+- A. Implement a process of evaluation any time there is reason to be concerned that a DDD client may have community protection issues as defined in this policy. - B. Notify persons and their guardians identified as having community protection issues that they are being placed on the DDD Community Protection (CP) database. - C. Provide the necessary information to enable persons identified as having community protection issues and their guardians to make informed choices about services that are (and are not) available to them as a result of their community protection issues. - D. Treat community protection information as highly sensitive and confidential in nature. - E. Follow the procedures set forth in this policy regarding the disclosure of information to others.